GeorgeMuscat/resume/sec.typ

     Course Administrator for ENGG1811 (Computing for Engineers)
       - Managed 15 academic staff and coordinated over 350 undergraduate students per term.
       - Responsible for setting up and maintaining course infrastructure, with technologies such as Linux (Debian Server), Bash, Python, PHP, Docker and CGI.
-      - Sole individual responsible for setting up and running exams in an in-house virtual exam environment.
     Tutor for COMP6443 (Web Application Security) & COMP1531 (SWE Fundamentals)
       - Taught classes of \~25 students in SWE Fundamentals and Web Application Security.
 This includes communicating technical concepts to low level technical individuals, as well as providing feedback and debugging help.\
     == Projects
-    ==== Self-hosted, bare metal kubernetes cluster\
+    ==== Self-hosted, bare metal Kubernetes cluster\
-    I run a 3 node kubernetes cluster, hosting a variety of workloads.
-I have used this to experiment with various highly available system designs and components, including MapReduce and Raft implementations.
+    Operate 3 node kubernetes cluster on Talos, hosting a variety of workloads.
+Experimented with various highly available system designs and components, including MapReduce and Raft implementations.

     ==== sshnoop - A SSH hijacking tool\
     Written in Rust, sshnoop uses ptrace to intercept all data transmitted to an ssh session.
 Sshnoop also writes data to the ssh session using IOCTL.
 Source code can be found here: #link("https://github.com/GeorgeMuscat/sshnoop")